 Basecamp is a project management tool, designed for teams.
 The idea is to keep ideas and communication in one place instead of scattered through email conversations and various files.

-Included in Basecamp is a message board for team communication, a to-do list with actions that can be assigned to different team members, a schedule for important dates and deadlines, and a file repository.
+Included in Basecamp is a message board for team communication, a to-do list with actions that can be assigned to different team members.
+There is also a schedule for important dates and deadlines, and a file repository.
 There’s also an automatic check-ins feature that allows everyone in the company to see what everyone else is working on.

 Basecamp costs $99 per month or $1,000 per year, for unlimited users.